ejmastnak/ejmastnak.com/content/tutorials/vim-latex/intro/index.md

 - GIF recording and screen capture: [Menyoki](https://github.com/orhun/menyoki)
 - Dotfiles: [`github.com/ejmastnak/dotfiles`](https://github.com/ejmastnak/dotfiles), where you can find both my main [Neovim config](https://github.com/ejmastnak/dotfiles/tree/main/config/nvim) and a smaller [Vim config](https://github.com/ejmastnak/dotfiles/tree/main/config/nvim) for testing Vim-specific inverse search features for this series.

-#### Feedback, suggestions, appreciation, criticisms, etc.
+### Feedback, suggestions, appreciation, criticisms, etc.

+I enjoy hearing from readers!

 - If this series helped you, it will make my day to hear.
 - If you suggest constructive ideas for improving the series, I will quite likely implement them, appreciate your input, and give you credit for your contributions.
+  Feedback is welcome and appreciated.
-  (Many thanks to [Daniele Avitabile](https://www.danieleavitabile.com/), Kai Breucker, Maxwell Jiang, [@lodisy](https://github.com/lodisy), and [@subnut](https://github.com/subnut) for catching mistakes and offering good ideas on how improve this series.)
+  Many thanks to [Daniele Avitabile](https://www.danieleavitabile.com/), Kai Breucker, Maxwell Jiang, [@lodisy](https://github.com/lodisy), and [@subnut](https://github.com/subnut) for catching mistakes and offering good ideas on how improve this series.

 - If you implement the setup in this series and show me the results, I will be very happy to see.

-Feedback is welcome and appreciated.

 You can reach me by email, in English, Spanish, or Slovene, at [`ejmastnak@gmail.com`](mailto:ejmastnak@gmail.com) or by opening an issue or pull request at [`github.com/ejmastnak/ejmastnak.com`](https://github.com/ejmastnak/ejmastnak.com)).